Ice Cloud Imager

 The primary objective of the Ice Cloud Imaging (ICI) mission is to support climate monitoring and the validation of the presentation of ice clouds in weather and climate models through the provision of ice cloud products, including bulk microphysical variables.

-Further objectives include the measurement snowfall distributions in support of numerical weather prediction and nowcasting.
+Further objectives include the measurement snowfall distributions in support of numerical weather prediction (NWP) and nowcasting.

 ICI data will enhance the ability of NWP centres to initialise global and regional models with information on clouds.
 Although their treatment in NWP is important for accurate weather forecasts, clouds are currently not well represented in models.